-Check out this step by step tutorial that walks you through making your own custom pattern weights!
+Check out this step by step tutorial that walks you through making your own custom DIY pattern weights out of marble tiles!

-I’ve also had fun spending TONS of money on amazing fabric – Shhh.
+I’ve also had fun collecting tons of patterns and amazing fabric – Shhh.
 Don’t tell Kevin.
 HA!
 Oh, Crap.
 I forgot, he reads this blog.
 Doh.
-Just don’t look at my mountain of fabric OR my Visa bill, babe!
+Just don’t look too closely at my mountain of fabric OR my Visa bill, babe!
 LOVE YOU!

 If you had asked me 6 months ago if I thought I’d be making matching PJs for my kids to wear on Christmas Eve I’d have asked if you were feeling ok?